AnnaToi01/EC_genes_BI_Project_2022/README.md

 Artem Kasianov, IITP RAS

 ## Introduction
 Choosing a promoter for Cas nucleases - is an important step in genome editing.
-In plant gene engineering it is often used constitutive promoters such as 35S that have high level of expression in all cell types.
-But using promoters specific for germ line cells is more effective approach because it can lead to homogeneity and to decreasing of off target mutations.
+Mostly, constitutive promoters such as 35S are used for genetic engineering in plants, as they have high levels of expressions in all cell types.But using promoters germ line cells-specific  is more effective approach because it leads to more homogeneity and to decrease of target mutations across the generated lines of cells.

-EC 1.1 and EC 1.2 are A.thaliana genes from Egg Cell family that are specifically and highly expressed in egg cells.
+EC 1.1 and EC 1.2 are *A. thaliana* genes from Egg Cell family that are specifically and highly expressed in egg cells.
 It was shown that using of promoters of these genes significantly improved genome editing ([Wang et al, 2015](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0715-0)).

-For other plants there are no information about similar promoters.
-But knowing that homologous genes can have similar function we supposed that EC homologs can have similar expression pattern and using their promoters can be also effective.
+No similar promoters are known in other plants.
+But knowing that homologous genes can have similar functions, we supposed that EC homologs could have similar expression patterns and using their promoters could also be effective.

-*So the aim of our project is to find functional analogs of EC genes in different crops and model plants and explore their expression patterns and regulatory elements*
+*So the aim of our project is to find functional analogs of EC genes in different crops and model plants and explore their expression patterns and regulatory elements.*

 ## Table of Contents
 1. [Pipeline](#Pipeline)